ElmoDFGD/ElmoRim/README.md

 4. Bring gear suitable for cold weather

-5. Don't loot everything in sight - carry weight is limited.
+5. Don't loot everything in sight - carry weight is limited

+6. Quick Light is useful - use it

+7. If the enemies healthbar is flashing and a thumping sounds play, they can be executed. `Default key: MB3`